garengh4/create-react-app/README.md

 Binding framework => binding is required a lot and doing it is grunt work => safer (less bugs), more efficient to automate.

-User Defined Component => reusable, encapsulated, representattion fo UI portion like an HTML tag with their properties
+User Defined Component => reusable, encapsulated, representation fo UI portion like an HTML tag with their properties

 Class Based Components => allowed instance vars to be manipulated by coder freely and this freedom caused code against best practices and introduced bug and slowness etc. => best not let the coder have that freedom to manipulate instance vars whatever way they like.